Save With Our Inflation Buster Temporary Interest Rate Buydown

 If this sounds good to you, you can apply online.
 You should also feel free to give us a call at (833) 326-6018 to get started.

-1 If client locks their initial rate on a purchase loan between 9/15/22 and 12/31/22 client’s loan is eligible for the promotional Inflation Buster offer.
-The promotional offer will effectively reduce the rate by 1% for the first year of the mortgage; a custodial escrow account will be funded by the lender-paid credit, up to a maximum amount of $9,708, and funds will be dispersed from the escrow account to the investor to account for the difference in interest during buydown period.
-Offer valid on primary residences, and on second homes through Fannie Mae and Freddie Mac.
-Offer not valid on Refinance loans, third-party mortgage broker, the Partnerships channel (Schwab, Santander, Morgan Stanley, HLBP, RPO, etc.), Franchise Bankers, Schwab C- products, Rocket 360, Team Member Loans and TM Referrals, non-agency Jumbo Loans, Interest Only, 2nd lien products, ARM products, investment properties, VA 2nd homes, Prospect credit triggers.
-Additionally, cannot be combined with PowerPack or ANY other promotion.
-Offer valid on fixed-rate conventional conforming and government loans in retail channels.
+1 If client locks their initial rate on a purchase loan between 9/15/22 and 3/30/23 client’s loan is eligible for the Inflation Buster offer.
+The offer will effectively reduce the rate by 1% for the first year of the mortgage; a custodial escrow account will be funded by the lender-paid credit, up to a maximum amount of $9,708, and funds will be dispersed from the escrow account to the investor to account for the difference in interest during buydown period.
+Offer valid only on primary residences and second homes through Fannie Mae and Freddie Mac.
+Offer not valid on non-agency Jumbo Loans, Interest Only loans, 2nd lien products, bank statement loans, and manufactured homes.
+Offer only valid on 15-, 20- and 30-year fixed-rate conventional conforming and government purchase loans in retail channels.
 Offer may not be redeemed for cash or credit and is nontransferable.
 Offer cannot be retroactively applied to any loans and may not be used with any other discounts or promotions.
 This offer is subject to changes or cancellation at any time at the sole discretion of Rocket Mortgage.
 Additional restrictions/conditions may apply.
 This is not a commitment to lend and is contingent on qualification per full underwriting guidelines.

 3 Refinancing may cause finance charges to be higher over the life of the loan.